 Management is responsible for the other information included in the annual report.
-The other information comprises the statistical section, but does not include the basic financial statements and our auditors' report thereon.
+The other information comprises the statistical review and supplementary information on pages 6 and 64, but does not include the basic financial statements and our auditors' report thereon.
 Our opinion on the basic financial statements does not cover the other information, and we do not express an opinion or any form of assurance thereon.